OpenArchitex/OpenLearnr/docs/CONTRIBUTING.md

 Currently there's two kinds; Bug Reports and New Features.

 - When writing a Bug Report or asking for a New Feature, please follow the template provided.
-Fill in the sections as much as you could so we have all teh information we need.
+Fill in the sections as much as you could so we have all the information we need.

 ## Coding Contributions